apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 DRUID_VERSION={{DRUIDVERSION}} docker compose --profile kafka-jupyter up -d
 ```

+Please note that if you have an external Druid instance running on a different machine than the one hosting the Docker Compose environment, you will need to change the `host` variable in the notebook tutorial to the hostname or address of the machine where Druid is running.
+This will establish a connection with the external Druid cluster.

-If Druid is running local to the same machine as Jupyter, open the tutorial and set the `host` variable to `host.docker.internal` before starting.
+If Druid is running local to the same machine as Jupyter, you can set the `host` variable to `host.docker.internal` before starting.

 ### Update image from Docker Hub